-The EUCC scheme is the first scheme developed under the CSA.
+The EUCC scheme is the first certification scheme developed under the CSA.
 It is based on the international Common Criteria standard (ISO/IEC 15408), which was designed for carrying out independent security evaluations.
-The Common Criteria (CC) does this by providing a common set of requirements for the security functionality of ICT-products and the assurance measures applied to these products during a security evaluation.
-These ICT-products may be implemented in hardware, firmware or software.
+The Common Criteria (CC) does this by providing a common set of requirements for the security functionality of ICT products and the assurance measures applied to these products during a security evaluation.
+These ICT products may be implemented in hardware, firmware or software.

 The Common Criteria standard has proven to be particularly efficient in Europe for security evaluation and the certification of integrated circuits and smartcards.
 It has led to enhanced security for electronic signature devices, ID documents such as passports, banking cards and digital tachographs.
 Furthermore, they have been widely used to certify ICT networking products as well as software products.

 The EUCC scheme was created by utilising the decades of experience gained through national Common Criteria schemes operating under the Senior Officials Group on Information Systems Security (SOG-IS).
 It can support the certification of many different types of generic and sector-specific ICT products.
 As such, it is more of a horizontal scheme.
 Users of the scheme may establish Protection Profiles to express their security requirements for a specific type of ICT product.

 The EUCC looks into the certification of ICT products based on the Common Criteria, the Common Methodology for Information Technology Security Evaluation and the corresponding standards (ISO/IEC 15408 and ISO/IEC 18045 respectively).